OpenSLO/OpenSLO/README.md

     # ratioMetric {good, total} should be defined only if thresholdMetric is not set.
     # ratioMetric good and total have to contain the same source type configuration (for example for prometheus).
     ratioMetric:
-        counter: true | false # true if the metric is a monotonically increasing counter, or false if it is a single number that can arbitrarily go up or down
+        counter: true | false # true if the metric is a monotonically increasing counter,
+        # or false, if it is a single number that can arbitrarily go up or down
         good: # the numerator
           source: string # data source for the "good" numerator
           queryType: string # a name for the type of query to run on the data source